Life course approach: Overview

 In contrast, the life course perspective elaborates the importance of time, context, process, and meaning on human development and family life (Bengtson and Allen 1993).
-The family is perceived as a micro social group within a macro social context—a "collection of individuals with shared history who interact within ever-changing social contexts across ever increasing time and space" (Bengtson and Allen 1993, p.
+The family is perceived as a micro social group within a macro social context—a "collection of individuals with shared history who interact within ever-changing social contexts across ever increasing [sic] time and space" (Bengtson and Allen 1993, p.
 470).
 Aging and developmental change, therefore, are continuous processes that are experienced throughout life.
-As such, the life course reflects the intersection of social and historical factors with personal biography and development within which the study of family life and social change can ensue (Elder 1985; Hareven 1996).
+As such, the life course reflects the intersection of social and historical factors with personal biography and development, within which the study of family life and social change can take place (Elder 1985; Hareven 1996).

-Life course theory also has moved in a constructionist direction.
+Life course theory has also moved in a constructionist direction.
 Rather than taking time, sequence, and linearity for granted, in their book Constructing the Life Course, Jaber F. Gubrium and James A. Holstein (2000) take their point of departure from accounts of experience through time.
 This shifts the figure and ground of experience and its stories, foregrounding how time, sequence, linearity, and related concepts are used in everyday life.
 It presents a radical turn in understanding experience through time, moving well beyond the notion of a multidisciplinary paradigm, providing an altogether different paradigm from traditional time-centered approaches.
 Rather than concepts of time being the principal building blocks of propositions, concepts of time are analytically bracketed and become focal topics of research and constructive understanding.

 The life course approach has been applied to topics such as the occupational health of immigrants, and retirement age.
 It has also become increasingly important in other areas such as in the role of childhood experiences affecting the behaviour of students later in life or physical activity in old age.